bl1231/bilbomd/README.md

 ### bilbomd-redis

-This is a straight forward Redis docker container.
-No Docker file required to build.
+This service uses the default [Redis Docker image](https://hub.docker.com/_/redis). `bilbomd-redis` is a straight forward Redis docker container.
+No Docker file is required to build it.
 Redis (Remote Dictionary Server) is required by the BullMQ queueing system to store queue item information.
-We are exposing port `6379` so that other docker containers in the docker app-network can communicate with it.
+We expose port `6379` so that other docker containers in the docker app-network can communicate with it.

 ### bilbomd-mongodb

-This is the main database for the bilbomd app.
+This service uses the default [MongoDB Docker image](https://hub.docker.com/_/mongo). `bilbomd-mongodb` hosts the main database for BilboMD.
 It's quite simple at the moment with only 2 "tables" ; one for users and one for jobs.
 The details for these can be found in `bilbomd-backend/model/Job.js` and `bilbomd-backend/model/User.js`.
 This docker container requires port `27017` to be exposed.

 This should be checked, but my recollection is that this should be sufficient to build and deploy the Docker stuff: